RaveeBellur/ALM-Rest-Client-API/README.md

-white-bear
+whitebear
 ==========

-This a simple Java wrapper API to connect to HP ALM using REST service
+A simple Java wrapper API to connect to HP ALM using REST service

 Features
 ========